pchampin/fsa4streams/doc/syntax.rst

    (but may not do,
    if the automaton manages to progress to a further terminal state).

+.. attribute:: state.transitions

+   A list of `transition objects <#transition>`_ (optional).

+   Note that a state without any transitions must be `terminal`:attr`.

+.. attribute:: state.default_transition

+   A `transition object <#transition>`_ with some restrictions (optional).

+   It provides a transition to follow when an unrecognized event is encountered.
+   This special transition can not have any `~transition.condition`:attr: or `~transition.matcher`:attr:.

+   This attribute can not be set together with `~state.max_noise`:attr:.

 .. attribute:: state.max_noise

    A non-negative integer (optional).

-   It indicates how many unrecognized events this state will accept before failing.
-   (in the limit imposed by `fsa.max_noise`:attr:).
+   It indicates how many unrecognized events can occur on this state before the automaton fails (in the limit imposed by `~state.max_total_noise`:attr:, if any).
-   It defaults to 0, so by default automata are not noise-tolerant.
+   It defaults to 0, so by default states are not noise-tolerant.

-   This attribute can not be set together with `state.default_transition`:attr:.
+   This attribute can not be set together with `~state.default_transition`:attr:.

+.. attribute:: state.max_total_noise

+   A non-negative integer (optional).

+   This attribute is similar to `~state.max_noise`:attr: above, but instead of considering only the unrecognized events occuring on the this state, it also considers *all* unrecognized events encountered from the ``start`` state.
+   If it is unspecified, the state will not be affected by previous noise.

+   This attribute is particularly useful on terminal states, to prevent a match when it was too noisy overall.
+   However, if it is the same for all the terminal states of the automaton, it is a good idea to set it in the `fsa.state_defaults`:attr:, so that the engine can prune searches *as soon* as a candidate match is too noisy (rather than wait for it to reach the terminal state to reject it).

 .. attribute:: state.max_duration